 Our members share best practice, information and expertise.
 The network is run voluntarily by a group of heritage professionals, including conservators.

 If you can offer an area of expertise, or are prepared to help with committee services or training, we would always be pleased to hear from you.
-Make contact through the Chair, Sharon Connell - firstname.lastname@example.org - and she will forward your information to the relevant committee member.
+Make contact through the Chair, Marie-Astrid Martin - firstname.lastname@example.org - and she will forward your information to the relevant committee member.

 The RRN is run voluntarily by a group of professionals from museums, libraries and archives.
 It is entirely dependent on members’ subscriptions which provide an annual income of just under £2,000.
 This is used to purchase public liability insurance, provide PAT testing of equipment and contract freelance professionals (as appropriate) to help develop and support the RRN’s mission.